PeteMichaud/petegames.com/_posts/portfolio/2013-09-16-the-guardian.md

 ---
-layout: post
+layout: portfolio_post
 title: The Guardian
 short_name: guardian
 portfolio_type: concept
-description: "Conceptual piece of a woman who is safe in the branches of her guardian tree, which bristles with mysterious power, and throbs with ancient benevolence."
+description: "A woman safe in the branches of her guardian tree, which bristles with mysterious power, and throbs with ancient benevolence."
 skills:
 - 2D Environment Art
 - Character Art